 - Review your work using your own custom template or checklist.

-Consider using a blog post SEO checklist to accompany your blog post and pull media content creation process.
+Consider using a blog post SEO checklist in your blog post and pull media content creation process.

-Having a tool that keeps you consistent in your practice is important.
+That’s why having a tool that keeps you consistent in your SEO is important.

-So how do we know what should be in a blog post SEO checklist?
+So what should be included in a blog post SEO checklist?